-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) students face discrimination and harassment at school all too often.
-Unfortunately, many school officials know very little about how the law requires them to protect LGBT students.
+Lesbian, gay, bisexual, transgender, queer, and Two Spirit (LGBTQ+ and Two Spirit ) students face discrimination and harassment at school all too often.
+Unfortunately, many school officials know very little about how the law requires them to protect LGBTQ+ and Two Spirit students.
 And sometimes they do know that they're breaking the law, but they think that students won't question their actions.
-That's why it's important for you to learn about your rights and what you can do if your school isn't treating you fairly!
+That's why it's important for you to learn about your rights and what you can do if your school isn't treating you fairly.

-If you ever suspect that your school is treating you wrong because of your sexual orientation or gender identity:
+If you ever suspect that your school is treating you wrong because of your sexual orientation or gender identity, consider the following

-There are groups all over the country for LGBTQ youth, and if you live somewhere that doesn't have one, you can probably find an online discussion forum where you can be yourself and get reassurance that you're not alone.
+- There are groups all over the country for LGBTQ+ and Two Spirit youth, and if you live somewhere that doesn't have one, you can probably find an online discussion forum where you can be yourself and get reassurance that you're not alone.

 Don't just believe what school officials tell you

-Anti-LGBTQ harassment is one of the most pervasive, frightening, and potentially damaging threats LGBTQ students face in our public schools.
-If you're being bullied, called names, threatened, or physically harmed at your school because of your sexual orientation, you don't have to take it!
+Anti-LGBTQ+ and Two Spirit harassment is one of the most pervasive, frightening, and potentially damaging threats LGBTQ+ and Two Spirit students face in our public schools.
+If you're being bullied, called names, threatened, or physically harmed at your school because of your sexual orientation, you don't have to take it.

 If anyone at school is harassing or threatening you, it’s crucial that you report it to a principal or counselor.
 Then the school has been put on notice and can be held legally responsible for protecting you.
 And keep notes about all incidents of harassment and interactions with the school about it.
 There are tips on how to effectively do this at the end of this handout.